top of page

 “Is my practice structured in a way that AI systems can clearly understand and confidently surface?”

+That distinction matters.
 Because private-pay growth is rarely constrained by effort.
-It's constrained by interpretability.
+It is constrained by interpretability.
+In an AI-mediated search environment, clarity compounds.

 FAQ: AI for Private-Pay Therapists